kexiZeroing/kexiZeroing.github.io/src/posts/learn-the-new-frontend-build-tool-vite.md

 ## Dynamic Image URL
 `import.meta.url` is a native ESM feature that exposes the current module's URL.
 Combining it with the native [URL constructor](https://developer.mozilla.org/en-US/docs/Web/API/URL), we can obtain the full, resolved URL of a static asset using relative path from a JavaScript module.

+> The `import.meta` meta-property exposes context-specific metadata to a JavaScript module.
+It contains information about the module, such as the module's URL. `import.meta` is available in JavaScript modules; using it outside of a module is a syntax error.

 ```vue
 <script setup>
 // https://stackoverflow.com/questions/66419471/vue-3-vite-dynamic-image-src